 Among other hot-button issues in Congress, lawmakers are under pressure to make fixes to a tax reform provision that proponents say gives an advantage to farmer-owned cooperatives.
-Section 199A is a provision of the new tax code that was designed to replace the previous section 199 and continue to allow dairy and sugar beet farmers the tax deduction that helps them offset income from cooperative sales, explained Paul Neiffer, CPA and principal at CliftonLarsenAllen.
-Unfortunately, the provision was added at the very last minute and comes with unintended consequences.
+Section 199A is a provision of the new tax code that was designed to replace the previous section 199 and continue to allow dairy and sugar beet farmers the tax deduction that helps them offset income from cooperative sales, says Paul Neiffer, CPA and principal at CliftonLarsenAllen.
+Unfortunately, the provision was added at the very last minute and has unintended consequences.

 How did a loophole this large find its way into a final tax bill?

 “It’s just the law of unintended consequences,” Neiffer says.